-If you see this meta tag on your content, you’re not allowing search engine bots to crawl your website—and that means Google likely won’t included your website in search results!
+If you see this meta tag on your content, you’re not allowing search engine bots to crawl your website—and that means Google likely won’t include your website in search results!
 Not all search engines follow these robots meta tags, however, so if you want to block a page from search results entirely, there are a few other steps you’ll want to take as well.

 WordPress users, be sure you don’t have this box check in Settings -> Reading page because this adds this meta tag across your entire website on every page.